Being nice to shitty people is not going to fix politics

 We’re often led to believe that the people in this country are amicable, almost to a fault.
 Last week we saw Prince Andrew claim his biggest fault was that he was too “honourable”.
 He was so bound by his duty to be pleasant that he had to spend four days partying in the house of a known paedophile when he’d actually visited him to break off the friendship.
 There are many tropes about us being awkward well-meaning people who love standing in queues, apologising a bit too much, and tutting to illustrate our displeasure when we really want to display our real anger.
 That’s the sort of thing you read on Very British Problems meme pages.

 But when weaponised, it is an extremely effective PR trick that is muddily intertwined with ideas of us being far more civilised than other people.
 It’s a hop, skip and jump away from the sentiment of Rudyard Kipling’s “The White Man’s Burden” which positions British civilisation as so superior that it argues it’s their duty to impose its practices on others via colonisation, but that’s a whole other conversation.
-Mostly, it just shows how historically, abiding to the construct of being “civilised” helps to mask deeply problematic and systemic issues.
+Mostly, it just shows how historically, the veil of being “civilised” has been used by Britain to deflect dehumanising actions.
+Politeness and etiquette are what the country puts in the shop window while human rights abuse takes place in the stock cupboard.

 “I too wish we could all bake a cake full of rainbows and smiles, and all eat and be happy.
 But there’s a pressing need to hold power to account”